South African pancakes (pannekoek)

 Method

-3. Scoop a laddle-full of mixture into the lightly greased pan.
+4. Scoop a laddle-full of mixture into the lightly greased pan.
+It will sizzle if the pan is warm enough.

-5. Flip the pancake so it can cook on the other side as well.
+5. Turn over the pancake so it can cook on the other side as well.

 Notes